dingchaoz/deeplearning-1/texting_driving/README.md

 - To make sure everything installed correctly, run $python -c "import theano; print theano.sandbox.cuda.dnn.dnn_available()"
 - Make sure you see an output of True
 - Clone this repository and cd into texting_driving directory
-- In the code directory place the texing_driving.MOV file
+- In the code directory place the texting_driving.MOV file
 - Run $make data
 - Run $make run_model
 - Note: For more detailed instructions see http://machinelearningmastery.com/develop-evaluate-large-deep-learning-models-keras-amazon-web-services/